flow-thru/flowthru/README.md

 <p align="center">An organization management application.</p>

-<p align="center">flow will allow organizations to manage google calendar events, forms, spreadsheets, and more, in a streamlined manner.</p>
+<p align="center">flowthru will allow organizations to manage google calendar events, forms, spreadsheets, and more, in a streamlined manner.</p>

 ## Overview
 <p align="left">